Adjust the orange knobs to calculate an affordable house price given your budget and associated costs.

 Property tax is the yearly property tax rate where the house is located.

-Other monthly costs include anything else you consider to be part of your ongoing housing expenses, such as maintenance, condo association fees, homeowner's insurance, and utilities.
+Other monthly costs include anything else you consider to be part of your ongoing housing expenses, such as maintenance, condo association (HOA) dues, homeowner's insurance, and utilities.
 House maintenance expenses vary widely from year to year (depending on what needs to be repaired or replaced), but a common rule of thumb estimates maintenance costs at $2 per square foot per year, which is about $330 per month for a 2000-square-foot house.

 Closing fees are any fees due at the time you buy the house.
 The amount you enter here is in addition to two components of your total closing costs which the calculator automatically includes: 20 days of mortgage interest and 7 months of property taxes.
 Common additional items include prepaid hazard insurance, loan fees, house inspection fees, and local government fees.
 You can also adjust this value to estimate higher or lower scenarios for the automatically-included costs.